SOMD Alumni

 She continues to perform and choreograph across the country with the TRANSForm Dance Collective (a group of UO SOMD dance alumni that was formed soon after Ifill’s graduation), Ifill Dance Co.|Lab, and performs work by Maria Bauman with New York-based dance company MBDance.
 In addition to directing the dance program at Drexel University, Ifill directs a dance program for West Philadelphia (Mantua/Powelton Village) residents at the Dornsife Center for Neighborhood Partnerships and directs the Youth Performance Exchange Touring Ensemble.

-Ifill recently accepted a tenure-track position at the University of Akron in Ohio, where she will serve as Assistant Professor of Dance in the School of Dance, Theatre and Arts Administration.
-Her responsibilities will include developing dance curriculum focused on the African Diaspora.
-She will also continue an innovative, interdisciplinary project she began at Drexel University called “Black Girls STEAMing Through Dance,” blending dance-making, code and wearable technology to develop STEAM literacies, STEAM identities and positive self-concept among African-American elementary and middle school-aged girls.
+Ifill recently accepted a tenure-track position at the University of Akron in Ohio, where she will serve as Assistant Professor of Dance in the School of Dance, Theatre, and Arts Administration.
+Her responsibilities will include developing a dance curriculum focused on the African Diaspora.
+She will also continue an innovative, interdisciplinary project she began at Drexel University called “Black Girls STEAMing Through Dance,” blending dance-making, code, and wearable technology to develop STEAM literacies, STEAM identities, and positive self-concept among African-American elementary and middle school-aged girls.

 Todd Nix